zidarsk8/ponymotd/README.md

 sudo systemctl restart sshd # on ArchLinux
 # sudo service ssh restart # on ubuntu

-# go through the list of files here and comment out all thi lines with pam_motd.so
+# go through the list of files here and comment out all the lines with pam_motd.so
 grep motd -r /etc/pam.d/